EDUCBA Logo

 Explanation of the above tables:

-• In the above table, we have to join the employee and department table.
-In the first example, all records from the employee table will display.
-In the second example, there are no matching records in the employee and department table, displaying an empty set.
+• You need to join the employee and department tables from the previous table.
+The first illustration displays every record from the employee table.
+In the second example, the employee and department tables have no matching records, displaying an empty set.

 • The above example retrieves different outputs from the same table using the same.